Everything You Should Know About Cost of Divorce in PA

 How much does a divorce cost in Pennsylvania?

 Many questions run through your head as you prepare for divorce.
-One thing everyone wants to know is the total cost of a divorce.
-The overall cost of divorce can include court filing costs, attorneys’ fees, parent education classes, mediation fees, costs for evaluations such as psychiatric evaluations or counseling, Guardian Ad Litem fees, expert witness fees, and other expenses that may arise depending on your situation.
+One thing everyone wants to know is the total cost of a divorce in Pennsylvania.
+The overall cost of divorce can include court filing costs, family law attorneys’ fees, parent education classes and mediation fees.
+Additionally, costs for evaluations, such as psychiatric evaluations or counseling, Guardian Ad Litem fees, expert witness fees may arise.
+There might be other expenses depending on your situation.

 While there are many variables to consider that can impact the cost and length of your divorce, in almost all circumstances, these four factors will result in higher costs: